 Feature: Bluefin Tuna

 In the last 10 years, bluefin tuna fishing grounds have become highly profitable due to the big demand by the sushi and sashimi market.
 According to the last evaluation of the bluefin tuna stock in the East Atlantic and the Mediterranean, the increase in fishing pressure has caused a sharp decline in the population and a drastic reduction of reproducers’ biomass.
 This occurrence has caused great concern for the survival of this species.
 In the last few years, the sharp rise in the fleet has been encouraged by the expansion of bluefin tuna fattening cages in the Mediterranean and the increase in the fleets' capacity.
 This mainly applies to the case of the industrial purse-seine, responsible for 60 to 80% of the bluefin tuna catch in this area.
-Listing this predator in appendix I of CITES could be the last opportunity to save it from collapse.

 Where do bluefin tuna live?